pyQode/pyqode.core/examples/notepad/readme.rst

 The resulting binary can be found in the **bin/** folder.

-Additionally you can install innosetup and run setup.iss to build an installer out of the frozen app (the resulting installer can be found in the **dist** folder)
+Additionally you can install InnoSetup and run setup.iss to build an installer out of the frozen app (the resulting installer can be found in the **dist** folder).